virantha/bricknil/README.rst

    * Hub buttons
 * Fully supports Python asynchronous keywords and coroutines
 * Allows expressive concurrent programming using async/await syntax
-   * Uses the async library Curio_ by David Beazley
+   * The current implmentation uses the async library Curio_ by David Beazley
 * Leverages the Adafruit Bluefruit BluetoothLE library
    * Supports Mac OS X (possibly the only BLE library in Python to support native CoreBluetooth access).
    * Should also support Linux with BlueZ but currently not tested.